 According to a report from FEMA's Topical Fire Report Series (Volume 11, Issue 9 / February 2011), children age 4 and younger, are those least able to make their way to safety without help and account for roughly half of all childhood deaths and injuries suffered in fires.
 In addition, the report states that children younger than 5 made up 52% of the deaths of children younger than 16 in fires in 2007 and comprised of 46% of the injuries that year.

 With educationally sound programming, based on Oklahoma State University’s Fire Protection Publication’s Fire Safety for Young Children curriculum, the Fire Safety Dogs have reached millions of children and their caregivers and have helped reduce fire related deaths and injuries for almost ten years.
-With nine “saves” (helping save the lives of seven children and 2 adults in actual fire related situations), the dogs have quite the experience under their collars.
+With nine “saves” (helping save the lives of seven children and 2 adults in actual fire related situations), Molly and the Fire Safety Dogs before her have quite the experience under their collars.

 Five year old Angelica shared this story with Firefighter Dayna Hilton, "Firefighter Dayna~ I was in bed under the 'cobers' and the smoke came.
 I crawled out of bed and crawled low, just like Sparkles [the Fire Safety Dog] showed me to.
 I said, 'C'mon daddy, you have to get on the floor and crawl low like Sparkles."